Traditional Acupuncture

 Frequently Asked Questions...

-A: I use pre-sterilised, single-use needles, which are disposed of immediately after treatment.
-This ensures complete safety and eliminates any risk of infection.
+Yes.
+I use sterile, single-use needles that are disposed of immediately after treatment, ensuring complete safety and eliminating any risk of infection.